GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 Gato GraphQL PRO clients have access to all product updates and premium support, and can ask the Gato GraphQL team to work on integrations with popular WordPress plugins.

+Features:

+- Enhanced security: Additional mechanisms to help protect that your data is safe, accessible only to the intended targets.
+- Automation: Automatically execute a GraphQL Persisted Query when some event happens on the site, creating automations via a user interface.
+- Access Control: Avoid visitors accessing private data from your site, by granting granular access to the schema, based on the user being logged-in or not, having a certain role or capability, and more.
+- Public/Private Schema: Control the desired behavior when a user without access to some field or directive in the schema attempts to access it.
+- HTTP Caching: Cache the GraphQL response via standard HTTP caching, with the max-age value automatically calculated.
+- Integrations with 3rd-party plugins: Extend the GraphQL schema to access data from popular WordPress plugins.
+- Field Deprecation via UI: Deprecate fields on the GraphQL schema by using a user interface, without the need to deploy any code.
+- Multiple Query Execution: Combine multiple queries into a single one, share state across them, and execute it in only one request.
+- Field to Input: Obtain the value of a field, manipulate it, and input it into another field, all within the same query.
+- Function Fields: Expose functionalities commonly found in programming languages (such as PHP) via GraphQL fields.
+- Function Directives: Expose functionalities commonly found in programming languages (such as PHP) via GraphQL directives.
+- Helper Fields: Set of fields added to the schema, providing commonly-used helper functionality.
+- Environment Fields: In your GraphQL document, query a value from an environment variable, or from a PHP constant.
+- HTTP Client: Execute HTTP requests against a webserver and fetch their response.
+- Schema Editing Access: Grant non-admin users access to the clients in the admin, and access to editing the GraphQL schema and its configuration.

 == Source code ==

 The source code for the plugin is in GitHub repo [GatoGraphQL/GatoGraphQL](https://github.com/GatoGraphQL/GatoGraphQL).